mattpetrie/React-Node-Project-Seed/README.md

 # React + Node Boilerplate

-This repo serves as a demo app for my current favorite stack for rapidly building client-side Single Page Applications backed by a JSON API.
-It also provides a boilerplate for starting other React + Node projects.
-The technologies used represent my current views on the ideal stack for developing single page applications, but are subject to future change as I discover new tools that fulfill roles even better.
+A React and Node demo project that serves a showcase for a great toolchain for building single page applications backed by a JSON API.
+It is meant to showcase a set of technologies that can not only result in robust web applications, but also facilitate rapid development and ease of developer onboarding.
+It can also serve as seed for starting new projects.

 ## Installation Guide